 - Basic unit tests powered by Jest

 And eventually, run Danger.js.
 Danger.js?
 You know, sometimes you want to also check that PR creating new UI element contains image, that you haven’t left sloppy console.log and etc. — that’s a job for Danger.js, but let’s talk about this later.

 OK, that would be enough.
 The next and the last yet important flow would be when the PR will be merged into the master branch.
-Then we would like to run another job on the CircleCI — deploy iOS and Android version to our alfa testers and inform everyone on the Slack channel that some sweet is coming directly into their devices.
+Then we would like to run another job on the CircleCI — deploy iOS and Android version to our alpha testers and inform everyone on the Slack channel that something sweet is coming directly to their devices.
 What?
 Wait a second.
 How?